 As of this handbook update, there are currently three FDA-approved COVID-19 vaccines in the US (Pfizer-BioNTech mRNA vaccine, Moderna mRNA vaccine, and Johnson & Johnson vaccine).
-These vaccines are currently approved for anyone over the age of 12 years old, including pregnant and lactating individuals.
+These vaccines are currently approved for anyone 5 years old or older, including pregnant and lactating individuals.
 You cannot catch COVID-19 infection from the vaccine, and these vaccines do not affect your DNA.
+The vaccines do not cause your COVID test to be falsely positive.

-It is highly recommended that all family members and children receive the vaccine when available.
-The vaccine is now required for employment at PIC for all those who do not qualify for an exemption, and for any outside individuals (contractors, consultlants, intervention support persons, etc) who are inside our facility more than one hour per week.
-We now have a 100% vaccination rate among our PIC staff members.
+It is highly recommended that all family members and children receive the vaccine and boosters when eligible.
+The vaccine is now required for employment at PIC for all those who do not qualify for an exemption and for any outside individuals (contractors, consultants, intervention support persons, etc.) who are inside our facility more than one hour per week.

+We have a 100% vaccination rate among our PIC staff members.